 Davis Projects for Peace

-The proposal deadline is Monday, January 26, 2015.
+The proposal deadline is Monday, January 25, 2016.
 Final decisions will be rendered by Davis UWC Scholars office to campus officials in mid-March, with funds released in early - mid April.
-Projects should be completed during summer of 2015, with final reports due to Jennifer Magee (jmagee1) by September 1, 2016.
+Projects should be completed during summer of 2016, with final reports due to Jennifer Magee (jmagee1) by September 1, 2016.